Factors Influencing Yield Spreads and Volatility

 High-yield (HY) bonds, which are riskier, offer several benefits:

-1. Portfolio Diversification: HY bonds have a lower correlation relative to investment-grade (IG) and government bonds.
+1. Portfolio Diversification: HY bonds have a lower correlation relative to investment-grade (IG) bonds and government bonds.
 So, adding them to a portfolio can provide more variety and potentially better returns for the risk taken.

-2. Capital Appreciation: When the economy gets better, or a company issuing the bond performs well, the price of HY bonds can rise more than IG bonds.
+2. Capital Appreciation: When the economy gets better or a company issuing the bond performs well, the price of HY bonds can rise more than IG bonds.
 This can be due to better financial performance, mergers, or positive changes in company management.

 3. Stable Returns: Even though HY bond prices move similarly to stock prices, they usually provide steadier returns.
 This is because they have a bigger interest component.
 Some studies even suggest HY bonds can give better returns than stocks over a long period, especially for those who do not like the volatility of stocks.